x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/supportability-matrix.md

 ## Web browsers supported for use of S/MIME with Outlook Web App or Outlook on the web

-The following table identifies the Web browsers supported for the use of S/MIME together with Outlook Web App or Outlook on the web.
+The following table identifies the web browsers supported for the use of S/MIME together with Outlook Web App or Outlook on the web.

 |**Browser**|**Exchange 2019**|**Exchange 2016**|**Exchange 2013 SP1 and later**|**Exchange 2010 SP3**|
 |:-----|:-----:|:-----:|:-----:|:-----:|